Music Player Application using Tkinter (Python Project)

 def __init__(self,root): self.root = root # Title of the window self.root.title("MusicPlayer") # Window Geometry self.root.geometry("1000x200+200+200") # Initiating Pygame pygame.init() # Initiating Pygame Mixer pygame.mixer.init() # Declaring track Variable self.track = StringVar() # Declaring Status Variable self.status = StringVar() # Creating the Track Frames for Song label & status label trackframe = LabelFrame(self.root,text="Song Track",font=("times new roman",15,"bold"),bg="Navyblue",fg="white",bd=5,relief=GROOVE) trackframe.place(x=0,y=0,width=600,height=100) # Inserting Song Track Label songtrack = Label(trackframe,textvariable=self.track,width=20,font=("times new roman",24,"bold"),bg="Orange",fg="gold").grid(row=0,column=0,padx=10,pady=5) # Inserting Status Label trackstatus = Label(trackframe,textvariable=self.status,font=("times new roman",24,"bold"),bg="orange",fg="gold").grid(row=0,column=1,padx=10,pady=5) # Creating Button Frame buttonframe = LabelFrame(self.root,text="Control Panel",font=("times new roman",15,"bold"),bg="grey",fg="white",bd=5,relief=GROOVE) buttonframe.place(x=0,y=100,width=600,height=100) # Inserting Play Button playbtn = Button(buttonframe,text="PLAYSONG",command=self.playsong,width=10,height=1,font=("times new roman",16,"bold"),fg="navyblue",bg="pink").grid(row=0,column=0,padx=10,pady=5) # Inserting Pause Button playbtn = Button(buttonframe,text="PAUSE",command=self.pausesong,width=8,height=1,font=("times new roman",16,"bold"),fg="navyblue",bg="pink").grid(row=0,column=1,padx=10,pady=5) # Inserting Unpause Button playbtn = Button(buttonframe,text="UNPAUSE",command=self.unpausesong,width=10,height=1,font=("times new roman",16,"bold"),fg="navyblue",bg="pink").grid(row=0,column=2,padx=10,pady=5) # Inserting Stop Button playbtn = Button(buttonframe,text="STOPSONG",command=self.stopsong,width=10,height=1,font=("times new roman",16,"bold"),fg="navyblue",bg="pink").grid(row=0,column=3,padx=10,pady=5) # Creating Playlist Frame songsframe = LabelFrame(self.root,text="Song Playlist",font=("times new roman",15,"bold"),bg="grey",fg="white",bd=5,relief=GROOVE) songsframe.place(x=600,y=0,width=400,height=200) # Inserting scrollbar scrol_y = Scrollbar(songsframe,orient=VERTICAL) # Inserting Playlist listbox self.playlist = Listbox(songsframe,yscrollcommand=scrol_y.set,selectbackground="gold",selectmode=SINGLE,font=("times new roman",12,"bold"),bg="silver",fg="navyblue",bd=5,relief=GROOVE) # Applying Scrollbar to listbox scrol_y.pack(side=RIGHT,fill=Y) scrol_y.config(command=self.playlist.yview) self.playlist.pack(fill=BOTH) # Changing Directory for fetching Songs os.chdir("PATH/OF/DIRECTORY") # Fetching Songs songtracks = os.listdir() # Inserting Songs into Playlist for track in songtracks: self.playlist.insert(END,track)

-In the code above, change the PATH/OF/DIRECTORY with appropriate path where the song files are stored.
+In the code above, change the PATH/OF/DIRECTORY with an appropriate path where the song files are stored.

 Now we will define the Play Song Function and the code is: